Dorothy Sue Cobble

 Her book The Other Women’s Movement (2005) coined the term labor feminism.

 Early life and education

-Cobble grew up in the South, before receiving her B.A. from the University of California, Berkeley in 1972.
-She worked briefly as a trade union stevedore in the mid-1970s before earning her Ph.D. in history from Stanford University in 1986.
-A student of Carl Degler, she became a leading historian of women's labor movements.
+Cobble was born in Atlanta, Georgia in 1949, into a working class family.
+She attended Smith College before receiving her B.A. from the University of California, Berkeley in 1972.

+She worked as a trade union stevedore in the mid-1970s before earning her Ph.D. in history from Stanford University in 1986.
+At Stanford, she studied under American historian and Pulitzer Prize-winning author Carl Degler.